 - Primed - As you know, achieving a beautiful finish requires a proper base.
 To that end, we offer a way for you to still be creative, while saving you time and money with our Primed finish.
 All necessary parts will be sprayed with a white primer, and your cabinetry will arrive ready for your finish painting at your discretion.

 - Glazed - To the most discerning eye, only a Glazed finish will do.
 It's the visual interaction between the base color and the Glaze itself that creates a depth and patina unlike any other.
 Glazing is accomplished using a specially formulated stain, and is carefully rubbed on top of the chosen base color, be it stain or paint (note: not all paint can be glazed.
 Please discuss options with your designer), prior to sealing the part with our catalyzed varnish.
-Our Glaze is offered in three choices: Van Dyke, Toffee, and White.
+Our Glaze is offered in multiple choices: Van Dyke, Toffee, White, Mocha and Chocolate.

 - Burnished - A well-worn interpretation is handsomely achieved with our Burnished finish.
 Available either with Acromapro paint or stain, our skilled finishers ensure parts are adequately, yet carefully, advanced in years.
 Popular in many period style homes.